 ]]>

-The new Labour government is primed to outline their first budget in 14 years tomorrow, a real opportunity for them to deliver the change they promised to the public during their general election campaign.
+The new Labour government is primed to outline their first budget in 14 years, an opportunity for them to deliver the change they promised to the public during their general election campaign.

 It has been over 100 days since Keir Starmer became Prime Minister.
 And so far, a disappointing start to the country’s first term since the end of 14 years under the Conservatives.